mabdullahsoyturk/comp530-hw3/README.md

 pip3 install -r requirements.txt
 ```

-* Creating a virtual environment is recommended.
+Creating a virtual environment is recommended.
 Check report.pdf to see the report.
-* Check q4.ipynb, q5.ipynb and q6.ipynb for implementation related questions.